How does the points/scoring system work?

 - Spoken French to English text

-Because of the self-marked nature of the exercises, students don't receive any points for completing work on vocab lists in Speaking Mode.
+Because of the self-marked nature of the exercises, students don't receive any points for completing work on vocabulary lists in Speaking Mode.

 Smart Lessons give you points for answering questions correctly; you only have to get a question right twice (or once, if you don't make a mistake).
 They also give you bonus points for completing sections of a lesson.
 Different sections are worth different amounts of bonus points, to ensure that students' work on questions is rewarded.

-Because of the self-marked nature of the exercises, students don't receive any points for completing work in Exercise mode.
+Because of the self-marked nature of the exercises, students don't receive any points for completing work in Exercise mode (blue sections).